 On June 13, 2011, the DOE published final regulations regarding gainful employment.
 The regulations take effect on July 1, 2012 and apply to all educational programs that are subject to the DOE requirement of preparing students for gainful employment in a recognized occupation, which will include all of the Title IV-eligible educational programs at each of our institutions.
 The gainful employment regulations will, among other things, measure each educational program against threshold benchmarks in each of three debt measure categories: (1) an annual loan repayment rate, (2) an annual debt-to-annual earnings ratio, and (3) an annual debt-to-discretionary income ratio.
 The various formulas are calculated under complex methodologies and definitions outlined in the regulations, and will be based on data that may not be readily accessible to institutions.
-If an educational program fails to achieve threshold rates in all three categories for one federal fiscal year (beginning with debt measures calculated for the 2012 federal fiscal year), the institution must, among other things, disclose the amount by which the program missed the minimum acceptable performance and the institution's plan to improve the program.
-If an educational program fails to achieve threshold rates in all three categories in two out of three federal fiscal years, the institution must, among other things, warn students in the failing program that they should expect difficulty in repaying their loans, disclose the options available to the student if the program loses eligibility for Title IV funds, and disclose resources available to research other educational options and compare program costs.
-If an educational program fails to achieve threshold rates in all three categories in three out of four federal fiscal years, the program loses its Title IV eligibility for a period of at least three years.
-We have analyzed the available data to assess the potential impact of the new gainful employment regulations on each of our institutions and educational programs.
-Although we have not identified to date any material number of educational programs that we believe are likely to lose eligibility under the new regulations' threshold benchmarks, if the data were to change unfavorably, the new regulations could nonetheless have a material adverse effect on our business and operations by requiring us to eliminate certain educational programs, and the new disclosure requirements and related components of the new regulations could have a material adverse effect on the rate at which students enroll in our programs.
+If an educational program fails to achieve threshold rates in all three categories in the program missed the minimum acceptable performance and the institution's plan to improve the program.
+If an educational program fails to achieve threshold rates in all three categories in two out of three federal fiscal years, the institution must, among other things, wars students in the failing program that they should expect difficulty in repaying their loans, disclose the options and compare program costs.
+If an educational program fails to achieve threshold rates in all three out of four federal fiscal years, the program loses its Title IV eligibility for a period of at least three years.
+We have analyzed the available data to assess the potential impact of the new gainful employment regulations on each of our institutions and educational programs, and educational program fails to oachieve threshold benchmarks, if the data were to change unfavorably, the new regulations could nonetheless have a material adverse effect on our business could nonetheless have a material adverse effect on our business could nonetheless have a material adverse effect on our reguram.